singhzr/BookMyShow-Spring/README.md

 # BookMyShow Spring Boot Application

-This is a Spring Boot application for managing movie bookings and cinema showtimes.
+This BookMyShow simplifies the process of managing movie screenings, theaters, and ticket bookings for cinema owners and moviegoers.
+It offers functionalities for adding movies, theaters, shows, and users, as well as booking and viewing tickets.

 ## Features